 The performance measures and indicators will be used to assist in the annual assessment of continual improvement and changes to the work methods, practices, quality and productivity for the duration of the LAWA.
-These performance measures and indicators include (but are not be limited to) the following:
+These performance measures and indicators include (but not be limited to) the following;

-- The cutting of 200 metres of bitumen and/or concrete per week regardless of scope of work averaged over 6 months. - The removal of 80 linear metre's of kerb and water table, including bitumen from programmed work, including base work per week - To backfill 80 linear metre's including prep for bitumen and fill behind the kerb per week - To strip 150 sqm of bitumen daily. - Full team to lay 50 sqm of bitumen daily when required. - Two members of staff from the bitumen truck to lay 80 linear metre's of bitumen per week via kerb and water table repairs.
+- The cutting of 240 metres of bitumen and/or concrete per week regardless of scope of work averaged over 6 months. - The removal of 80 linear metre's of kerb and water table, including bitumen from programmed work, including base work per week. - To backfill 80 linear metre's per week, including prep for bitumen and fill behind the kerb. - To strip 150 sqm of bitumen daily. - Full team to lay 50 sqm of bitumen 30 mm thick, daily when required. - Two members of staff from the bitumen truck to lay 80 linear metre's of bitumen per week via kerb and water table repairs. - Identify and implement a minimum of two opportunities in addition to current duties for supporting and collaborating with other teams within Civil Services.
+Providing an outcome to enhance work duties and the productivity of both teams with an improvement in service delivery for the organisation.